top of page

 • These companies demonstrate increasing commitment to probing the grounds in the AI space — by investing into internal programs, as well as partnering with external AI vendors to pilot programs in drug discovery and other research areas.

-• The leading big pharma brands are increasingly open to partnerships with AI startups and biotechs to get competitive edge, and mitigate the problem of declining R&D efficiency
+• The leading big pharma brands are increasingly open to partnerships with AI startups and biotechs to get a competitive edge, and mitigate the problem of declining R&D efficiency

 • The biggest number of AI in Drug Discovery deals was conducted by Exscientia.